BmoreCodeCoffee/events/README.md

-# eventsWorkshops
-A repository to submit and keep track of events and workshop ideas.
+# Events, Workshops, and Presentations